The First Year

 It is our conviction that parents, students and staff are collaborators in university education.
 The event is an opportunity to discuss how we can effectively work together to facilitate learning and growth of the first-year students.
-On this occasion, you will meet the President and Vice-Chancellor, Provost and Deputy Vice-Chancellor, Dean of Student Affairs, Faculty Deans, Hall Wardens, staff representatives, student representatives, etc. and exchange views about university education and whole-person development.
+On this occasion, you will meet the Vice-President and Pro-Vice-Chancellor (Teaching and Learning), Dean of Student Affairs, Faculty Deans, Hall Wardens, staff representatives, student representatives, etc. and exchange views about university education and whole-person development.

 When Parents Are Worried?

 Let your students fully experience the first semester of the first year.
 They usually settle down after one semester.
 Be supportive and watchful, talk to them about your worries, and have faith in them.

 If you notice them having adjustment, mood or emotional issues, encourage them to seek help as soon as possible.
 The Centre of Development and Resources for Students (CEDARS) provides counselling service to support and assist students to face these challenges.